 There will be a mandatory introductory part with themes like:

 - How to be a master student in biotechnology

 - Writing a master theses/what we excpect from a master's thesis

 - EndNote/Using references databases and how to use them in Word

 - Preparation for laboratory work

-- Web page for Master students at NCFS
+- Web page in Canvas for Master students at NCFS

 The program contains two parts: The first part is obligatory courses during the first semester and an approved selection of courses of at least 60 credits (ECTS) in total.
 The second part is a written thesis of a project (Master thesis).
 The extent of the assignment should correspond to a workload of 60 ECTS.